ozaner/ozanerhansha.github.io-OLD/_posts/projects/00-0-0-breast-cancer-classification.md

 y = tf.placeholder(tf.float32, shape=[None, 2],name='y_Labeled')
 ~~~

 Then we create a loss function.
 A loss function is basically a measure of how off the network is in its guesses.
 This means the smaller the output of this function, the more accurate our network becomes.
-So, naturally, if we minimize this function using calculus we will have effectively *trained* the network.
+So, naturally, if we minimize this function we will have effectively *trained* the network.
 This is deep learning in a nutshell.
-Here, we use [Cross Entropy](https://en.wikipedia.org/wiki/Cross_entropy) as it works nicely with the softmax layer we have at the end.
+Here we use [Cross Entropy](https://en.wikipedia.org/wiki/Cross_entropy), as it works nicely with the softmax layer we have at the end.

 ~~~ python
 #Loss Function (cross entropy between y and y_hat)